-Modern maize hybrids have excellent yield stability allowing them to produce consistently high yields even under challenging growing conditions.
+Modern hybrid maize silage seeds have excellent yield stability allowing them to produce consistently high yields even under challenging growing conditions.
 This means that the cost per kilogram of drymatter of maize silage is relatively stable.

 Always having a stack of maize silage on-hand allows dairy farmers to weatherproof their feed supply, providing reliable production, improved reproduction and greater peace of mind.